Officials say carrier to help protect Afghanistan pullout

 “I would advise the Taliban that we will be well-prepared to defend ourselves throughout the withdrawal process,” Gen. Frank McKenzie, the head of U.S. Central Command, said Thursday at the Pentagon.

-Prior to President Joe Biden’s announcement last week that he would complete the U.S. withdrawal by Sept.
+Prior to President Joe Biden’s announcement last week that he would end the American war in Afghanistan by completing the troop withdrawal by Sept.
 11, the Taliban had insisted that Washington stick to a February 2020 agreement the militants had reached with the Trump administration to complete the U.S. withdrawal by May 1.

-Officials on Friday said the USS Dwight D. Eisenhower, an aircraft carrier that is operating in the Arabian Sea, will remain in the region.
-Also, two U.S. bomber aircraft will be deployed to Afghanistan, along with hundreds of Army Rangers to provide security during the pullout, the officials said.
+Kirby said some additional troops likely also would be sent to Afghanistan to assist with the withdrawal, but he declined to provide details.
+Earlier, two other defense officials said hundreds of Army Rangers were to be sent to provide security during the pullout.
 The officials spoke on condition of anonymity to discuss moves that had not yet been announced.